yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 This pod supports an API Manager web interface (port 8075).

+{{% alert title="Caution" color="warning" %}}
+As of Axway API Management v7.7, we recommend running only one API Manager UI pod.
+This pod is not used to process client requests, so using one pod is enough.
+It also simplifies architecture.
+{{% /alert %}}

 To build an API Manager container, you need to provide:

 * HTTPS certificate.
 This certificate will be used inside the cluster.